neonatura/shioncoin_2.x/README.md

 <h2>SHC Specifications</h2>
-The share-coin is unique in that it provides additional types of transactions that are compatible with the underlying 'share library' file-system and network.
+The share-coin is unique in that it provides additional types of transactions.
 Examples of these capabilities include exchanging coins between currencies, providing certified licenses for custom use, and assigning names to otherwise hard to remember hash tags.
+Some are compatible with the underlying 'share library' file-system and network providing methods to utilize SHC block-chain transactions in an external program.

 The shcoind SHC coin server recalcultes the block difficulty rate every block using the Kmmooto Gravity Well algorythm.
 The target duration for blocks is one minute.

-A maximum of 1Billion SHC will be generated.
-The reward life-time is expected to continue for around 40 years (about 2055).
+A maximum of 1 Billion SHC coins will be generated.
+The reward life-time is expected to continue for around 40 years (~ 2055).

 SHC Server Port: 24104